Cinderella (Rodgers and Hammerstein musical): 1958 to 2008

 A 30-week Asian tour of Cinderella starred Lea Salonga and Australian Peter Saide.
 The production was directed by Bobby Garcia, with choreography by Vince Pesce.
 Costume design was by Renato Balestra, with sets by David Gallo.
 The tour started in Manila, Philippines, on July 29, 2008.
-The show then went on to several cities in China, including Xian, Zhengzhou, Chongqing, Shenzhen, Gunagzhou, Shanghai, Beijing and Hong Kong.
-It then toured in Thailand, Singapore, Malaysia, Korea, and Japan.
+The show then went on to several cities in China, including Xian, Zhengzhou, Chongqing, Shenzhen, Gunagzhou, Shanghai, Beijing and Hong Kong and toured in Thailand, Singapore, Malaysia, Korea, and Japan, playing into mid-2009.
 A cast album was issued in 2008.
 An all-female production of the musical in Japan in 2008 featured J-Pop group Morning Musume and veteran members of the Takarazuka Revue.
-The production ran throughout August 2008, at Shinjuku Koma Theater in Tokyo.
+The production ran throughout August 2008 at Shinjuku Koma Theater in Tokyo.
 The lead roles of Cinderella and the Prince were performed by Morning Musume members Ai Takahashi and Risa Niigaki.

+A production at the Paper Mill Playhouse from October to December 2005 was directed by Gabriel Barre and starred Paolo Montalban as the prince and Angela Gaylor in the title role, also featuring Suzzanne Douglas as the fairy godmother, Stanley Wayne Mathis as Lionel the steward, Joy Franz as the queen and Larry Keith as the king.
+The stage adaptation was by Tom Briggs, with orchestrations adapted from Bennett's originals by music director Tom Helm.
+Reviews were mixed.
+John Kenrick called it "second rate", criticizing the adaptation, direction, sets, costumes and most of the cast.
+His only praise was for Nora Mae Ling's stepmother, Franz, Keith, the puppeteers and Helm's conducting, though he disliked some of the tempi.
+Simon Saltzman of CurtainUp liked the production better, praising Barre, Mathis, the puppeteers/small part players, and much of the principal cast.